nambhine1/First-program_Vitis/README.md

 >cd reference-file/

-Before we can build the application program we have to set the environment of vitis and xrt using the following command :
+Before we can build the application program we have to set up the environment of vitis and xrt using the following command :

 > source /home/namby/Vitis_xilinx/Vitis/2019.2/settings64.sh
 >  source /opt/xilinx/xrt/setup.sh